Tramadol: Interactions

-Tramadol also acts as an opioid agonist and thus can increase the risk for side effects when used with other opioid analgesics (such as morphine, pethidine, tapentadol, oxycodone, and fentanyl).
+Tramadol can have pharmacodynamic, pharmacokinetic, and pharmacogenetic interactions.

-Tramadol is metabolized by CYP2D6 enzymes which contribute to the metabolism of approximately 25% of all medications.
+Tramadol is metabolized by CYP2D6 enzymes which contributes to the metabolism of approximately 25% of all medications.
 Any medications with the ability to inhibit or induce these enzymes may interact with tramadol.
+These include common antiarrhythmics, antiemetics, antidepressants (sertraline, paroxetine, and fluoxetine in particular), antipsychotics, analgesics, and tamoxifen.

+Due to tramadol's serotonergic effects, tramadol has the potential to contribute to the development of an acute or chronic hyper-serotonin state called serotonin syndrome when used concurrently with other pro-serotonergic medications such as antidepressants (SSRIs, SNRIs, tricyclics, MAOIs), antipsychotics, triptans, cold medications containing dextromethorphan, and some herbal products such as St. John's wort.

+Concurrent use of 5-HT3 antagonists such as ondansetron, dolasetron, and palonosetron may reduce the effectiveness of both drugs.

+Tramadol also acts as an opioid agonist and thus can increase the risk for side effects when used with other opioid and opioid-containing analgesics (such as morphine, pethidine, tapentadol, oxycodone, fentanyl, and Tylenol 3).

 Tramadol increases the risk for seizures by lowering the seizure threshold.
-Using other medications that lower seizure threshold (such as antipsychotic medications or amphetamines), further increases this risk.
+Using other medications that lower seizure threshold - such as antipsychotic medications, bupropion (an anti-depressant and smoking cessation drug), and amphetamines - can further increase this risk.

 Pharmacology

 Mechanism of action

-Tramadol induces analgesic effects through a variety of different targets on the noradrenergic system, serotoninergic system and opioid receptors system.
+Tramadol induces analgesic effects through a variety of different targets on the noradrenergic system, serotonergic system, and opioid receptors system.
+Tramadol affects serotonin and norepinephrine reuptake inhibition similarly to certain antidepressants known as serotonin–norepinephrine reuptake inhibitors (SNRIs), such as venlafaxine and duloxetine.
 Tramadol exists as a racemic mixture, the positive enantiomer inhibits serotonin reuptake while the negative enantiomer inhibits noradrenaline re-uptake, by binding to and blocking the transporters.
-Tramadol has also been shown to act as a serotonin releasing agent.
 Both enantiomers of tramadol are agonists of the μ-opioid receptor and its M1 metabolite, O-desmetramadol, is also a μ-opioid receptor agonist but is 6 times more potent than tramadol itself.
-All these effects work synergistically to induce analgesia.
+All of these actions may work synergistically to induce analgesia.

 Tramadol has been found to possess these actions: